 It is not an easy decision to make.

-There are several factors that must be considered before choosing a method.
+Several factors must be considered before choosing a method.

-This post will focus on 5 inventory costing methods, and the key factors that should be considered before making the final decision.
+This post will focus on 5 inventory costing methods and the key factors to consider before making the final decision.

 The five methods are:

 After that, I’ll answer your questions about valuing inventory.

 FIFO (First in, First out)

 The FIFO valuation method is one of the most popular and easy-to-use forms.

 When we apply this concept to inventory accounting, we assume that the first product bought was also the first product sold and vice versa.